Safeguarding training information.

 Services 4 Schools

-There is a training area on the Derbyshire Services 4 Schools.
+There is a training area on Derbyshire Services 4 Schools.
 This covers all safeguarding training delivered by Derbyshire County Council and partners.
 This is where you can also book onto the designated safeguarding lead forums.

 Safeguarding training team